 Keep checking back sporadically.
 If the tops begin to dry out, you should harvest regardless.

-Harvesting garlic isn’t tricky, but knowing the right time is the only part which can become complicated.
+Harvesting garlic isn’t tricky, but knowing the right time is the only part of growing that can be complicated.

 There’s no set time to harvest your garlic because it all depends upon when you planted it.
 If you’re a northern gardener who must start their garlic in the early part of fall, you could be harvesting garlic as early as July.